Damsko, Roffa, Agga: Do you know the nickname for your Dutch city?

 Amsterdam has canals, Venice has canals, and Amsterdam is geographically north of Venice — ja hoor, it’s that straightforward.

-Basically, every time that two large puddles merge into each other, residents start claiming an uncanny resemblance between their city and Venice.
+Basically, every time two large puddles merge into each other, residents start claiming an uncanny resemblance between their city and Venice.

 3. Rotterdam: Roffa, Rotown, Potterdam